 Four inmates have died from COVID-19 at FCI Oakdale federal prison in Louisiana in a span of five days, and new coronavirus infections continue to skyrocket at the low-security facility among both staff and prisoners despite efforts to contain the outbreak.

-A Bureau of Prisons spokesperson confirmed the fourth inmate death to VICE News on Thursday morning, but said no additional details were available “pending notification of next of kin.”
-Two inmates died Wednesday after being hospitalized and placed on ventilators, following the prison’s first record COVID-19 death on Saturday, March 28.
+A Bureau of Prisons spokesperson confirmed the fourth inmate death to VICE News on Thursday, identifying the deceased as 66-year-old David Townsend, who was serving a 20-year sentence for meth and marijuana convictions.
+Two inmates died Wednesday after being hospitalized and placed on ventilators, following the prison’s first COVID-19 death, on March 28.

 The BOP currently reports only 11 confirmed COVID-19 cases among inmates at Oakdale, plus another four cases among prison staff, but VICE News has been told by employees there that the situation is much more grim.